o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 ## Terrain system

-The underlying terrain system could be replaced entirely as well, as long as it implements the `TerrainDataRequestBus` and `TerrainSystemServiceRequestBus` and it uses the `TerrainDataNotificationBus` to send change notifications.
+The underlying terrain system can be replaced entirely as well, as long as it implements the `TerrainDataRequestBus` and `TerrainSystemServiceRequestBus`, and it uses the `TerrainDataNotificationBus` to send change notifications.
 There's no obvious reason to replace the terrain system itself in isolation though, as it mostly just routes data requests and notifications.